-This situation is constantly changing and the impact to the business may arise that we are not aware of currently.
-The disruption is currently expected to be temporary but there is uncertainty around the duration as it is dependent when a treatment or vaccine will be available.
+This situation is constantly changing and the impact on the business may arise that we are currently not aware of.

+The disruption is currently expected to be temporary but there is uncertainty around the duration as it is dependent on a reduction in cases, deaths, and achieving a high level of vaccinated population.

-The ultimate impact of the pandemic on the Company's future results of operations, financial position, liquidity, or capital resources cannot be reasonably estimated at this time.
+As such the ultimate impact of the pandemic on the Company's future results of operations, financial position, liquidity, or capital resources cannot be reasonably estimated at this time.